sixfeetup/intro-to-python/slides.rst

 * Modules and packages
 * Building Command Line Programs
 * Working with Files
+  * read in a CSV file
 * Working with the web
+  * show urllib2
+  * install requests and show the good life
 * Testing your code
 * Error handling
 * Logging
 * Defensive Programming and Common Gotchas
+* Tools
+  * Basic Shell Commands
+  * Reading a Diff

 ----